-Richard Easton contacted me yesterday to compliment Paul Ceruzzi on his work in “GPS” and to encourage me to read his book “GPS Declassified: From Smart Bombs to Smart Phones.
-That is another one for the list.
+Richard Easton contacted me just about a year ago to compliment Paul Ceruzzi on his work in “GPS” and to encourage me to read his book “GPS Declassified: From Smart Bombs to Smart Phones.
+Both of these would be an excellent way to stay occupied.

 Here’s a guest post from Richard Easton providing incredible background on the development of GPS

 I became interested in the history of GPS in 2005.
 My father, Roger Easton, designed many satellites including the Vanguard 1, helped design two space tracking systems (Minitrack and the Naval Space Surveillance System), co-wrote the proposal for what became Project Vanguard, and started Timation (TIMe navigATION) which combined with Project 621B became GPS in 1973.

 It rapidly became clear that the standard GPS story bore only a minor resemblance to that told by primary source documents and articles in “Aviation Week and Space Technology”.
 It’s been said that the victors write the history.
 Since the Air Force was selected as the lead service in space by McNamara in 1961, they were selected to lead the GPS Joint Program Office in 1973 and the histories then extant badly distorted the nature and importance of Timation.
 I’m an actuary by day but have significant historical training.